GCP Provider Configuration

 gsutil mb -l us-central1 -b on gs://my-org-iac-state/ gsutil versioning set on gs://my-org-iac-state/ gcloud storage buckets update gs://my-org-iac-state/ \ --uniform-bucket-level-access

-Map environment prefixes to stack names.
-This prevents cross-environment state corruption.
+Map environment prefixes to stack names to prevent cross-environment state corruption.
 Reference Pulumi Stack Architecture when designing environment segmentation and backend routing policies.

 CLI Callout: Authenticate and bind the backend.